DannyBen/bashly/README.md

 `args`     | Specify the array of positional arguments this script needs.
 `flags`    | Specify the array of option flags this script needs.
 `dependencies` | Specify an array of any required external dependencies (commands).
 The script execution will be halted with a friendly error unless all dependency commands exist.
 `group`    | In case you have many commands, use this option to specify a caption to display before this command.
-This option is purely for display purposes, and needs to be specified only once for each group.
+This option is purely for display purposes, and needs to be specified only in the first command in each group.

 ### Argument options